forgeofabsurdducks/quackamollie/docs/install/install_full_docker.rst

 .. code-block:: bash

-  docker compose -f localhost.docker-compose.yml up
+  docker compose up

 - **N.B**: if you need to run using sudo, don't forget to add the '-E' option to pass environment variables

 .. code-block:: bash

-  sudo -E docker compose -f localhost.docker-compose.yml up
+  sudo -E docker compose up

 - After finalizing the tests and if everything works correctly, you may want to use '-d/--detach' option to run quackamollie in background

 .. code-block:: bash

-  docker compose -f localhost.docker-compose.yml up -d
+  docker compose up -d

 Show Quackamollie logs